-- You can submit your retirement application as early as six months before your desired date of retirement or DROP beginning date. - You will need to complete all purchases, transfers, and/or reciprocals of service credit before the effective date of retirement or entering DROP. - TRSL recommends you coordinate your retirement or DROP beginning date with your employer.
-Your employer will verify your service credit and sick leave. - Two weeks after submission of the Form 11 to TRSL, you will receive an acknowledgment letter.
+You can submit your retirement application as early as six months before your desired date of retirement or DROP beginning date.

+- " You will need to complete all purchases, transfers, and/or reciprocals of service credit before the effective date of retirement or entering DROP. - " TRSL recommends you coordinate your retirement or DROP beginning date with your employer.
+Your employer will verify your service credit and sick leave.